How to Start a Real Estate Transaction Coordinator Business

 After you’ve selected a name for your business, purchase a website domain that’s an exact match—or as close of a match as possible.

 Buying a .com domain name with your actual business name may be difficult.
-If .com is unavailable, look into other ideas such as .realestate or .realty.
+If .com is unavailable, consider other ideas, such as .realestate or .realty.

 2. Set up your legal business entity

-Next, you’ll need to set up your business as a legal entity.
-One of the most important decisions when starting up a real estate transaction coordination company is the type of business structure you want to use.
+Next, you’ll need to establish your business as a legal entity.
+The type of business structure you choose is one of the most important decisions when starting a real estate transaction coordination company.

-Setting up your business as an LLC or sole proprietor has very different implications when it comes to business management, taxation, and liability.
+Setting up your business as an LLC or sole proprietor has very different implications regarding business management, taxation, and liability.

-This step is incredibly important, and it’s necessary to conduct proper research and due diligence before you decide on a business structure and file the required legal paperwork.
+This step is vital.
+You must conduct proper research and due diligence before you decide on a business structure and file the required legal paperwork.

 It’s also advisable to consult a business formation or incorporation lawyer before you decide how to set up your business.